stellar/supercluster/doc/measuring-transaction-throughput.md

 To run a mission with an artificial topology, pass `--pubnet-data` option with the generated topology JSON.
 Your command would roughly look like this:

-`dotnet run --project src/App/App.fsproj --configuration Release mission SimulatePubnetTier1Perf --image <stellar-core-docker-image> --pubnet-data generated-overlay-topology.json`
+`dotnet run --project src/App/App.fsproj --configuration Release mission MaxTPSClassic --image <stellar-core-docker-image> --pubnet-data generated-overlay-topology.json`

-SimulatePubnetTier1Perf runs a binary search trying to find the maximum tx/s rate the network can sustain.
+MaxTPSClassic runs a binary search trying to find the maximum tx/s rate the network can sustain.
 It can do so several times (as configured in `--num-runs`, default is 3) and average the results.
 Look for logs like “Final tx rate averaged to 1000 over 3 runs for image …”.